Why Winning Trades Never Feel as Good as Losing Trades Hurt

 This happens for several reasons:

 Winning positions make you anxious.
-Counterintuitively, being up on a trade often increases stress rather than reducing it.
 You start watching the position constantly, worried about giving back your gains.
 You’re in a state of vigilance, not satisfaction.
 This is the opposite of what pleasure feels like.

 How This Shapes Trading Behavior